Artist Banksy calls on people to shoplift at Guess clothing store

 "Attention all shoplifters," Banksy wrote in a recent Instagram post.
 "Please go to Guess on Regent Street.
 They've helped themselves to my artwork without asking, how can it be wrong for you to do the same to their clothes?"

 Banksy, whose identity is anonymous, claims the American clothing brand released a capsule collection of clothing featuring his designs, including his "Flower Thrower" motif, without his permission.
-According to a Guess press release, the items range in cost from about $47 to $319 each.
+The items range in cost from about $47 to $319 each, according to a Guess press release.

 Guess chief creative officer Paul Marciano said the collection "is a way for fashion to show its gratitude" to the artist.